wyhong3103/PSP0101-Assignment/README.md

 ## Side Note
 Please see it in a friendly manner, this is really our first program development!
 Althought we know that , program developing should not done in python, but we're required to , in this semester!
+#idk what the hell am i talking about lol